Ottoman Empire: Demographics

 The rise of port cities saw the clustering of populations caused by the development of steamships and railroads.
 Urbanization increased from 1700 to 1922, with towns and cities growing.
 Improvements in health and sanitation made them more attractive to live and work in.
 Port cities like Salonica, in Greece, saw its population rise from 55,000 in 1800 to 160,000 in 1912 and İzmir which had a population of 150,000 in 1800 grew to 300,000 by 1914.
 Some regions conversely had population falls—Belgrade saw its population drop from 25,000 to 8,000 mainly due to political strife.

 Economic and political migrations made an impact across the empire.
-For example, the Russian and Austria-Habsburg annexation of the Crimean and Balkan regions respectively saw large influxes of Muslim refugees—200,000 Crimean Tartars fleeing to Dobruja.
-Between 1783 and 1913, approximately 5–7 million refugees flooded into the Ottoman Empire, at least 3.8 million of whom were from Russia.
+For example, the Russian and Austria-Habsburg annexation of the Crimean and Balkan regions respectively saw large influxes of Muslim refugees—200,000 Crimean Tatars fleeing to Dobruja.
+Between 1783 and 1913, approximately 5–7 million refugees arrived into the Ottoman Empire.
+Between the 1850s and World War I, about a million North Caucasian Muslims arrived in the Ottoman Empire as refugees.
 Some migrations left indelible marks such as political tension between parts of the empire (e.g., Turkey and Bulgaria), whereas centrifugal effects were noticed in other territories, simpler demographics emerging from diverse populations.
 Economies were also impacted by the loss of artisans, merchants, manufacturers, and agriculturists.
 Since the 19th century, a large proportion of Muslim peoples from the Balkans emigrated to present-day Turkey.
 These people are called Muhacir.
 By the time the Ottoman Empire came to an end in 1922, half of the urban population of Turkey was descended from Muslim refugees from Russia.